Brunch & Batter

 6. Don't flip too soon

-Ah, the flip.
-Who has flipped a pancake only to have batter fly across the pan?
-Me- I'm that person.
-But now I know to look for the bubbles.
-And not just one or two.
-I'm talking 8-10 consistent bubbles that pop through the top of the batter.
-Then, and only then should you flip.
+Who's flipped a pancake only to have batter fly across the pan?
+Well, don't guess- count!
+Just look for the bubbles.
+I'm talking 8 -10 consistent bubbles that pop through the top of the batter.
+Then, and only then, should you flip.

-When flipping, make sure you don't press the batter down.
-This will no doubt flatten your pancake.
+Another great tip?
+Resist the urge to press down on the pancake while cooking (this will no doubt flatten your pancake).
 Keep it light, with a flick of your hand or wrist.

 Lastly, while it's ok to peek to see if your pancake is browning, there is no need to flip it multiple times.
-One flip to cook both sides is all that is needed.
+One flip to cook both sides will do the trick.

 Practice makes perfect

-And there you have it folks.
+And there you have it, folks.
 My best tips and tricks for the fluffiest pancakes.
 Have you tried any?
 What worked for you?
 Let me know in the comments if you have any other fluffy tricks up your sleeve.
-And If you are still not feeling confident, you can always try my blueberry skillet pancake and make the oven do all the work!

 Cinnamon Sweet Cream Pancakes